-At Q-Track, our corporate mission is to deliver practical, indoor location solutions that provide value to our customers.
-The company invented Near Field Electromagnetic Ranging technology, and is the sole provider of this unique approach to indoor location.
+GaN is now the sole provider of this unique approach to indoor location.
 Our products are unparalleled in providing high accuracy at a fraction of competitor costs in the most complex environments.
-Our commitment is to provide end-to-end solutions that reduce cost and enhance performance with measureable return on investment.
-Many of Q-Track’s customers are Fortune 500 companies that specialize in manufacturing, logistics, energy production, and defense.
+Our commitment is to provide end-to-end solutions that reduce cost and enhance performance with measurable return on investment.
+Many of GaN’s customers are Fortune 500 companies that specialize in manufacturing, logistics, energy production, and defense.

-Dr. Hans Schantz is Q-Track’s Chief Technology Officer.
+Dr. Hans Schantz is Principal Scientist for GaN.
 Schantz is a co-inventor of NFER® technology.
-With twenty years of experience in applied electromagnetics, he is a co-inventor of NFER® technology and over forty other U.S. patents.
+He was CTO and a co-founder of Q-Track Corporation.
+With twenty-five years of experience in applied electromagnetics, he is a co-inventor of NFER® technology and over forty other U.S. patents.
 His many inventions include antennas, RF systems, and RF-based location systems including some of the first commercial UWB antennas.
 Schantz earned his Ph.D. in physics from the University of Texas at Austin.
 He also holds degrees in both Industrial Engineering and Physics from Purdue University.

-Bob DePierre is Q-Track’s Vice President of Engineering.
+Bob DePierre is a Senior Electrical Engineer for GaN.
+He was a co-founder of Q-Track, and served as Q-Track’s Vice President of Engineering.
 A Vietnam air combat veteran (AC-130 & B-52) and retired Air Force officer, DePierre spent 7 years working with the joint Air Force/Navy Air Combat Maneuvering Instrumentation system where he simulated and analyzed aircraft tracking performance including Kalman Filter design and design of hardware upgrades.
-DePierre is an inventor on three US patents and co-inventor of NFER® technology.
+DePierre is an inventor on three US patents and was a co-inventor of NFER® technology.
 DePierre has a B.S. in Electrical Engineering from the University of Notre Dame, an M.B.A. from Michigan Tech University, and an M.S.E.E. from the University of Florida.

 Q-Track’s innovative indoor location solutions have featured prominently in trade press and elsewhere.
 Here are some outside links if you’d like to learn what others have to say about us: